Clodan: 7 things you should know

 - Clodan may increase the risk of developing an infection.
 See your doctor if you develop redness, warmth, swelling, oozing, or severe irritation of any treated skin.
 In people with a pre-existing infection, consider the concomitant administration of an appropriate antifungal or antibacterial agent.
 If no improvement is seen or the infection worsens, discontinue Clodan until the infection has been adequately controlled.

-- Allergic contact dermatitis, manifesting as irritation can develop and Clodan should be discontinued and appropriate therapy given.
+- Allergic contact dermatitis, manifesting as irritation can develop and Clodan should be discontinued and appropriate therapy be given.
 Symptoms usually include a failure of the skin to heal rather than an exacerbation of psoriasis.

 - Doctors should monitor people administering Clodan for possible signs of absorption through their skin.
 Symptoms may include weight gain in the face and shoulders, slow wound healing, skin discoloration, thinning skin, increased body hair, tiredness, mood changes, menstrual changes, and sexual changes.